Sidhu seeks to meet Sonia Gandhi on his 13-point agenda, says 'Punjab's last resurrection chance' | Politics

 In the letter to the Congress president on October 15, a day after he had meetings with senior party leaders in Delhi, Sidhu pitched for a ''Punjab Model with a 13-Point Agenda to be part of the Congress manifesto for the 2022 Assembly Elections''.

+The meeting was held hours after Sidhu made public his letter to Sonia Gandhi on his Twitter handle.

+It is seen as a follow-up of Sidhu's meeting with senior Congress leaders in Delhi a few days ago, sources said.

-The letter to Sonia Gandhi reminded her of the party's 18-point agenda ''given to the last chief minister'' of Punjab and said that those were ''equally relevant today''.
+In his letter to Sonia Gandhi, Sidhu reminded her of the party's 18-point agenda ''given to the last chief minister'' of Punjab and said that those were ''equally relevant today''.

 ''Today, I write to your esteemed self with priority areas among the 18-point agenda of the 2017 campaign and the manifesto promises which the state government must deliver upon,'' said Sidhu in the letter where he did not put his designation as the state Congress chief.